Clinical Evidence

 Silk Bioprotein as a Novel Surgical-Site Wound Dressing

 Background: Silk fibroin is an emerging biomaterial with enhanced properties of cellular regeneration, growth, and proliferation.
-The use of a silk fibroin wound dressing has the potential to decrease the incidence of wound healing complications and to improve patient outcomes compared to synthetic dressing alternatives.
+The use of a silk fibroin wound dressing has the potential to decrease the incidence of wound-healing complications and to improve patient outcomes compared with synthetic dressing alternatives.

-Methods: A prospective, randomized, single-blinded clinical trial was conducted on 50 patients who were dressed with a silk fibroin dressing on one side of their body and on the contralateral side with 3M Steri-Strips® after undergoing abdominoplasty, reduction mammaplasty, or brachioplasty procedures.
-Data was collected over 5 postoperative visits using photographs and an investigator-administered questionnaire to monitor erythema, skin irritation, skin discomfort, the need for pharmaceutical intervention, wound dehiscence, and mechanical skin injury.
-A comprehensive 75-patient statistical analysis was conducted, combining the results with a previously published study comparing Dermabond® Prineo® to the silk dressing.
+Methods: A prospective, randomized, single-blinded clinical trial was conducted on 50 patients who were dressed with a silk fibroin dressing on one side of their body and, on the contralateral side, with 3M Steri-Strips® after abdominoplasty, reduction mammaplasty, or brachioplasty procedures.
+Data were collected over five postoperative visits using photographs and an investigator-administered questionnaire to monitor erythema, skin irritation, skin discomfort, need for pharmaceutical intervention, wound dehiscence, and mechanical skin injury.
+A comprehensive 75-patient statistical analysis combined these results with a previously published study comparing Dermabond® Prineo® to the silk dressing.

 Read the Study